 People mistakenly believe many myths when it comes to legal matters, particularly in divorce cases.
-One myth that our office seems to be constantly refuting deals with military divorce and a spouse’s right to their ex’s military retirement.
+One in particular that our legal team seems to have to constantly refute is a spouse’s right to their ex’s military retirement benefits.

-Under Kentucky law, military retired pay is a divisible marital asset, meaning a soldier’s spouse has an interest in the retired pay.
-It is commonly believed by soldiers that their former spouse can only get a portion of their retirement if they have been married for ten years or more.
+According to Kentucky law, military retirement pay is a divisible marital asset.
+This means a service member's spouse has an interest in the retirement pay.
+It’s a common misconception that a former partner can get a portion of their retirement only if they were married for 10 years or more.
+This simply isn’t true.

-In fact, a soldier’s former spouse has a right to a portion of their retired pay no matter how long they were married.
+The fact is, a servicemember’s former spouse has a right to a portion of their retired pay, no matter how long they were married.
+Let us explain.

-If the parties do meet the 10/10 overlap, the ex can file paperwork with the Defense Finance Accounting Service and he or she will receive the correct percentage each month.
+This is known as the 10/10 overlap.
+Now, if the parties meet the 10/10 overlap, an ex can file paperwork with the Defense Finance Accounting Service in order to receive the correct percentage of benefits each month.